jjrom/resto/README.md

 [iTag] (http://github.com/jjrom/itag) is an application to automatically tag geospatial metadata with geographical information (such as location, landuse, etc.)

-RESTo uses iTag during the ressource ingestion process and also for the Gazetteer and the Wikipedia modules
+resto uses iTag during the ressource ingestion process and also for the Gazetteer and the Wikipedia modules

-If you want to use iTag with RESTo, you should install it (follow the [instructions] (http://github.com/jjrom/itag/))
+If you want to use iTag with resto, you should install it (follow the [instructions] (http://github.com/jjrom/itag/))

 Configuration